BartMassey/gpgame-markers/README.md

 By default, the SVG generator used is one written in Python 3.
-If you would prefer a Haskell version of the generator, edit the `Makefile`; you must have GHC and the `blaze-svg` package installed.
+If you would prefer a Haskell version of the generator, edit the `Makefile`; you must have GHC installed (or some other Haskell compiler, in which case edit the Makefile further).

 The markers with the numbers can be cut from the front: set the laser cutter so that the blue is a gentle